 Cancer publications and provisional datasets are published on this website.

 Customised datasets or summary reports are available on request, either electronically or on paper.
-Staff from the Analytical Services team can help to define the specifications for a request and are familiar with the strengths and weaknesses of the data.
+Staff from the Data Services team can help to define the specifications for a request and are familiar with the strengths and weaknesses of the data.
 There may be charges associated with data extracts.

 The Data Services team also offers a peer review service to ensure that national collections data is reported appropriately when published by other organisations.